This one is for all the root beer lovers out there.

 My long time friends will likely shrug their shoulders and just love me anyway.
 My in-laws already think I’m pretty weird.
 Though if all else fails, I at least know some of my buddies in Seattle will come visit me and share a toast together on my front porch.

-bean in this batch, but the little bits on the brim of
+Homemade root beer.
+I forgot to strain out the vanilla bean in this batch, but the little bits on the brim of my glass ended up being my favorite part. |

 Where does the liver-loving come in?
 Right here.